 It may seem impractical to forecast exactly what you’ll be doing next, but one important thing you can do is connect the dots running backward.
 Identify the common thread.
 What did you do?
 What did you learn?
 What are the themes?
 Let that be the compass for how to make future decisions.

 “Your career is defined by your skills and how you’ve used them, not by any external measure of your progress,” argues Julie Zhuo, vice president for product design at Facebook.
 Julie commonly writes about leadership and design.

-Titles, salaries and affiliations are impermanet, but your skills and experiences stay with you for a lifetime.
+Titles, salaries, and affiliations are impermanent, but your skills and experiences stay with you for a lifetime.
 Careers are also long, so think long-term.
 It’s not about the job you’re aiming for next, but what life you want.
-Ask yourself the immediate questions of what next steps to take within the context of your longer and larger career — and life — goals.
+Ask yourself the immediate questions of what next steps to take within the context of your longer and larger career—and life—goals.

 - Create a “personal board of directors” by choosing 4 – 5 people you trust to help you test your hunches and make decisions.
 This can even be informal.
 The main idea is to avoid making major decisions alone.

-High-potential women are overmentored and undersponsored.
-Sponsoring is a much more specific function and connects mentoring to advancement and getting the promotion.
+High-potential women are over-mentored and under-sponsored.
+Sponsoring is a much more specific function and connects mentoring to advancement and getting a promotion.
 An important distinction is that a sponsor has to be highly placed, so she’s able to pull someone up.
 Take a moment to look into what sponsorship means here.